User guide

 • Congenital hypothyroidism without goitre (E03.1).

-Users of the data cubes are likely to require some familiarity with ICD-9-CM and ICD-10-AM and can also refer to the Australian Hospital Statistics publications.
+Users of the data cubes are likely to require some familiarity with ICD-9-CM and ICD-10-AM.
 Users will generally need to know what chapter the information they are looking for is in, to work down to more specific levels of detail.
 More information about the breakdowns and categories used within the data cube are given below.

 International Classification of Diseases (ICD)